 This confidential student-level report provides individual student performance data for multiple test administrations.
-Fall 2009 NECAP scores and achievement levels are provided for each tested student in reading, mathematics, and writing.
-In addition, fall NECAP 2008 reading, mathematics and writings scores and achievement levels as well as spring NECAP science scores and achievement levels are also included for students in New Hampshire, Rhode Island, and Vermont.
-Maine students in grades 3 through 8 will only show fall 2009 NECAP scores and achievement levels in reading and mathematics since this is the first test administration for Maine since joining NECAP.
+Fall 2010 NECAP scores and achievement levels are provided for each tested student in reading, mathematics, and writing.
+In addition, fall NECAP 2008 and 2009 reading, mathematics, and writings scores and achievement levels are included for students in New Hampshire, Rhode Island, and Vermont.
+(Note: There are no writing scores available in grades 5 and 8 for 2009 as that year was a Pilot and no scores were reported.)
+Two years (2009 and 2010) of NECAP science scores and achievement levels are also included for students in New Hampshire, Rhode Island, and Vermont.
+For Maine students in grades 3 through 8, scores and achievement levels in reading, mathematics, writing, and science are provided for all assessments (NECAP, MEA, etc.) from 2006 on.
 Student performance on future test administrations will be included on this report over time.
 This report can be saved, printed or exported as a pdf file.